package.json

 But what if button

-has react
+specifies react

-in its peer dependencies?
+?
 If all projects in the monorepo use the same version of react

-, then no problem.
+, then there is no problem.
 But what if button

 is required by card